fatevil/JavaRmiChatWithLeaderElection/README.md

         - node identification (ip address, port, unique ID)
         - election phase
         - traveled distance
-    - upon receiving message that the leader has been elected, all the nodes join the newly created network
+    - upon receiving message that the leader has been elected, all the nodres join the newly created network

 ============